GS-4928/GS-4928.github.io/_posts/2024-04-09-Customer-Segmentation.md

 3. It then repositions the centroids to the *mean* dimension values of it's cluster
 4. It then reassigns each data-point to the nearest centroid

-Steps 3 & 4 continue to iterate until no data-points are reassigned to a closer centroid.
+Steps 3 & 4 continue to iterate until no data-points are reassigned to a closer centroid, at which point the clusters are set.

 <br>
 ### Data Preprocessing <a name="kmeans-preprocessing"></a>

 There are three vital preprocessing steps for k-means, namely:

-* Missing values in the data
+* Dealing with missing values in the data
 * The effect of outliers
-* Feature Scaling
+* Feature scaling

 <br>
 ##### Missing Values